 340-226-0130

 Typically Achievable Control Technology (TACT)

+For existing sources, the emission limit established will be typical of the emission level achieved by emissions units similar in type and size.
+For new and modified sources, the emission limit established will be typical of the emission level achieved by well controlled new or modified emissions units similar in type and size that were recently installed.
+TACT determinations will be based on information known to DEQ while considering pollution prevention, impacts on other environmental media, energy impacts, capital and operating costs, cost effectiveness, and the age and remaining economic life of existing emission control devices.
+DEQ may consider emission control technologies typically applied to other types of emissions units where such technologies could be readily applied to the emissions unit.
+If an emission limitation is not feasible, a design, equipment, work practice, operational standard, or combination thereof, may be required.

 (1) Existing Sources.
 An existing emissions unit must meet TACT for existing sources if:

-(a) The emissions unit is not already subject to emission standards under OAR 340-232-0010 through 340-232-0240, OAR 340 Divisions 230, 234, 236, or 238, OAR 340-240-0110 through 340-240-0180, 340-240-0310(1), OAR 340-240-0320 through 340-240-0430, or OAR 340 Division 224 for the pollutant emitted;
+(a) The emissions unit is not already subject to emission standards under OAR 340-232-0010 through 340-232-0240, OAR 340 divisions 230, 234, 236, or 238, OAR 340-240-0110 through 340-240-0180, 340-240-0310(1), OAR 340-240-0320 through 340-240-0430, or OAR 340 division 224 for the regulated pollutant emitted;

 (b) The source is required to have a permit;